joshenlim/live-text-recognition/README.md

 pipenv install
 ```

-Run the program with the following command, remove the `--live` flag if intend to run program for demo images:
+Run the program with the following command for live text recognition:

 `python -m main --viewWidth 720 --live`

+To run the recognition with static images, remove the `--live` flag, `--sentence` flag is optional to display detected texts in the order meant to be read from the image:

+`python -m main --viewWidth 720 --sentence`

-Demo images are 10 randomly sampled images from the Street View Text Dataset [here](http://vision.ucsd.edu/~kai/svt/)
+Demo images are 10 randomly sampled images from the Street View Text Dataset [here](http://vision.ucsd.edu/~kai/svt/) .

-Program was built and tested on Python 3.6.5, MacOS
+Program was built and tested on Python 3.6.5, MacOS.

 ## Possible Errors